semuconsulting/pyubx2/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

-**Would you be willing to contribute a test device?**
+**Would you be willing to assist with testing?**

-If the request relates to a specific u-blox device that is not currently supported, would you be willing to contribute a device to the project for testing purposes?
+If the request relates to a specific u-blox device that is not currently supported, would you be willing to assist with testing e.g. by contributing a test device to the project, providing real data dumps, or writing unittest scripts?

 **Additional context**